 Determine when should you (and your spouse) file for Social Security

 Social Security filing is more critical than most people realize.
-Although you can take your benefit as early as age 62, in most cases, it makes sense to wait.
-The difference between claiming your benefit at age 62 and 67 (the full retirement age for those born after 1960) is about 7% annually.
+Although you can take your benefit as early as age 62, it makes sense to wait in most cases.
+The difference between claiming your benefit at 62 and 67 (the full retirement age for those born after 1960) is about 7% annually.
 Waiting until age 70 adds another roughly 8% annually from age 66 to 70.

 Create retirement distribution diversification

 When you hear about diversification, it usually refers to investments, such as stocks and bonds.
-Yes, the appropriate, investment allocation is essential, but we also recommend income diversification.
+The appropriate investment allocation is essential, but we also recommend income diversification.
 Multiple income options, with different tax consequences, will expand the possibilities in retirement.